nataliemcmann/aws-sdk-v3-upload/README.md

 # Set Up

-DON'T clone or fork this repo, unless you want to see how it works first.
-Code along on starter repo that has the following set up:
+DON'T clone down this repo (unless you want to see how it works).
+Use it as a reference and/or code along on a starter repo that has the following set up:

 ## Front-End Technologies